nens/threedi-urban-eia-nl/README.rst

 Usage
 -----

 To ensure correct behaviour please go through the following steps:

 1. Fill in your API/3Di username and password in the .env file located in the batch-calculator directory.
-2. Create a folder with all the rain files you want to use in your simulations.
+1. Create a folder with all the rain files you want to use in your simulations.
 These rain files should be in 'min,mm'-format, where min is the timestep in minutes and mm is the amount of rain that falls during the timestep in millimeters.
-3. Create an output folder in which the result files will be stored.
+1. Create an output folder in which the result files will be stored.
-4. Use the tool with python batch-calcultor -h to see which arguments you need to specify for your specific case.
+1. Use the tool with python batch-calculator -h to see which arguments you need to specify for your specific case.

 Installation